 When your budget is very limited, starting with Manual CPC (Cost-Per-Click) is often the smartest move.
 This gives you absolute control over how much you're willing to pay for each click.
 You can set lower bids for less important keywords and higher bids for your absolute top performers.

-Once you've run your campaigns for a month or two, and when you've gathered a significant amount of conversion data (ideally 15-30 conversions per month at the campaign level), then you can consider switching to automated bidding strategies like "Maximize Conversions."
-Google's algorithms are incredibly powerful, but they need data to learn and optimize effectively.
-Trying to "Maximize Conversions" without sufficient conversion data is like asking a chef to cook a gourmet meal without any ingredients.
+Once you've run your campaigns for a month or two, and when you've gathered a significant amount of conversion data (ideally 15-30 conversions per month at the campaign level), then you can consider switching to automated bidding strategies like "Maximise Conversions."
+Google's algorithms are incredibly powerful, but they need data to learn and optimise effectively.
+Trying to "Maximise Conversions" without sufficient conversion data is like asking a chef to cook a gourmet meal without any ingredients.

 Managing Google Ads on a budget isn't about cutting corners; it's about being strategic, focused, and incredibly efficient.
 By meticulously managing your keywords, being smart with your budget, perfecting your ad and landing page, diligently auditing search terms, and nailing your settings, you can transform a limited budget into real, tangible results.
 It takes consistent effort, but the payoff of seeing those conversions come in on a lean spend is truly satisfying.
 Good luck, and happy optimising!
 If you have any questions, please reach out to our ppc management experts.